minhthanh3145/katalon-notes/README.md

 - [ ] Hot key to save content when making notes.
 - [ ] Integration with Trello to

+### 1.0.7 - Stable.

+- Fixed crtitical bug relating to insert/update/delete operations that do not work as intended.
+- Added ability to switch between databases by choosing folders.

 ### 1.0.6 - Stable.